Long Range Plans

 Comprehensive Plans (Citywide and Countywide)

-In 2023, the Department of Planning + Urban Design will launch the Citywide Comprehensive Plan, an update of the 2008 Citywide Master Plan.
-This plan occurs parallel to three other large planning efforts - the Citywide Historic Preservation Plan, Economic Development Strategy, and Housing Strategy.
-Each of these projects will serve as chapters of the 2023 Citywide Comprehensive Plan.
-Other topics covered in this plan include: food systems, sustainability, arts and culture, open space preservation and land use.
+In 2023, the Department of Planning + Urban Design adopted PlanKCK, an update of the 2008 Citywide Master Plan.
+This plan occurs parallel to three other large planning efforts - the Citywide Historic Preservation Plan, Economic Development Strategic Plan, and Housing Strategy.
+Each of these projects serve as chapters of PlanKCK.
+Other topics covered in this plan include: regional identity, arts and culture, open space preservation, and resiliency.
+For more information, visit the project website: www.wycokck.org/plankck

 GODOTTE COUNTYWIDE STRATEGIC MOBILITY PLAN